lizhang20/missing-semester-2020/README.md

 - Unit test: a micro-test that tests a specific feature in isolation

-- Integration test: a micro-test that runs a larger part of the system to check that diferent feature or components work together
+- Integration test: a micro-test that runs a larger part of the system to check that different feature or components work together

-- Regresstion test: a test that previously caused bug. ensure the bug doesnot resurface (re occur)
+- Regresstion test: a test that previously caused bug. ensure the bug does not resurface (re occur)

 - Mocking: mock the network, disk...